 Marketeers and designers use colour and design to convey a theme, a feeling, and a message that aligns with the brand, the product and the consumer’s desires.

 And it’s a tool that’s proven successful.

-If a consumer is buying a premium confectionery product, they want the full package to be aesthetically pleasing to the eyes, hands, and palette, like a peach.
+If a consumer is buying a premium confectionery product, they want the full package to be aesthetically pleasing to the eyes, hands, and palate, like a peach.
 And businesses want all of that too, but they also want their packaging to sell itself, without saying anything at all.